-At the twelfth meeting the Committee discussed a proposal to add an anti-fragmentation rule immediately following paragraph 4 of Article 5, paragraph 4 as a new paragraph 4.
+At the 12th and 13th meetings the Committee discussed a proposal to add an anti-fragmentation rule immediately following paragraph 4 of Article 5, paragraph 4.1 as a new paragraph 4.
 The main idea in paragraph 4.1 is to prevent fragmentation of activities by an enterprise or a closely related enterprise to come within the specific activity exemptions and thereby avoid the existence of a permanent establishment of the enterprise.